Community Service Ideas for Kids and Families

 - Write letters of gratitude and encouragement to service men, women, and families.

-- Collect and donate items on an animal organization or shelter wish list.
+- Collect and donate items on an animal organization or animal shelter’s wish list.
 If your family is good with kids, offer to babysit your neighbor’s children so that they can have a date night.

 - Have a garage sale or lemonade stand for your favorite cause or charity.